 Do you want to speak with an accent that sounds more native-like?
-Learn Received Pronunciation, the accent spoken by British journalists, newsreaders and the top British actors in Hollywood.
+Learn Received Pronunciation, the accent spoken by BBC newsreaders, presenters, journalists, and the top British actors in Hollywood.

-Chapter I starts with a general overview of the basic tools we will be using to study Received Pronunciation: the International Phonetic Alphabet and the monophthong chart.
+Chapter I starts with a general overview of the basic tools we will use to study Received Pronunciation: the International Phonetic Alphabet and the monophthong chart.
 Unlike English spelling, the International Phonetic Alphabet gives us an accurate representation of each individual sound.
-The monophthong chart helps us identify the position of the tongue for each phoneme.
+The monophthong chart helps us identify the position of the tongue for each vowel sound.

-In Chapters II, III & IV, we will explore each individual vowel sound in more detail.
+In Chapters II, III & IV, we explore each individual vowel sound in more detail.

-Where is the phoneme located on the vowel chart?
+Where is the phoneme located on the chart?

 Where do we position the tip of the tongue?